Data-Driven Modeling of Noise Time Series with Convolutional Generative Adversarial Networks: Noise Models and Simulation Methods

 For a finite time interval, $(0,T]$, the mean and autocovariance of the shot noise process are time-dependent, approaching steady-state values as $t, T \rightarrow \infty$ \cite{Howard2016}.
 Therefore, to approximate a weak-sense stationary discrete-time shot noise process, we generated a length $2L$ process of duration $T=(2L-1)\Delta_t \gg \sigma_d$ and then discarded the first $L$ samples.
 Namely, defining a discrete-time grid $t_m = m\Delta t$, for $m=0,1,\ldots,2L-1$, we drew $N$ from a Poisson distribution with mean $\nu T$, where $T = (2L-1)\Delta t$.
 Next, we randomly generated $N$ integers $\{m_1, m_2, \ldots, m_N\}$ from a discrete uniform distribution on $[0, 2L-1]$ and drew $\{A_1,A_2,\ldots,A_N\}$ independently from an exponential distribution with mean $\beta$.
 Then, we formed the impulse sequence

 where $\delta_{m,m_n}$ is a Kronecker delta function, and performed the discrete convolution of $f[m]$ with the sampled pulse function, $p(t_m)$, retaining the $2L$ samples in the middle of the convolution result.
 Last, we discarded the first $L$ samples to remove any transients and approximate a steady-state realization of a length $L$ discrete-time shot noise process.
 The validity of the steady-state simulated shot noise time series was verified by checking that there was close agreement between the empirical autocovariance function and the theoretical asymptotic autocovariance function \cite{Howard2016}.
 For all shot noise simulations, we set $\sigma_d = 1$, $\beta=1$, and $\Delta t = 0.1$.
-Example synthetic shot noise time series with a one-sided exponential pulse function and event rates $\nu=0.25$, $0.5$, and $2$ are shown in Figure~\ref{fig:example_shot_noise}.
-A comparison of PSDs for different pulse types with $\nu=1$ is given in Figure~\ref{fig:shot_noise_PSDs}; the PSDs were estimated empirically as described in Section~\ref{sec:PSD_estimation}.
-For different event rates, $\nu$, the PSDs have the same shape and are simply shifted vertically by a factor proportional to $\nu$ \cite{Howard2016}.
+Example synthetic shot noise time series with a one-sided exponential pulse function and event rates $\nu=0.25$, $0.5$, and $2$ are shown in Figure~\ref{fig:FBM_shot_examples} (Right).